UtilitiesforMyHome.com is supported by commissions from some of the providers we list on our site.

 Greens (Nitrogen)Coffee grounds, fruit peels, fresh grass clippingsSupplies essential nitrogen to heat the pile and feed bacteria.

-What Not to Add to Your Compost Pile
+What Not to Add from Spring Clean-Ups

 A man empties a kitchen caddy into a backyard compost bin, with labels showing composting steps.